The project consortium consists of partners with broad expertise who cover all the know-how in the energy system :

 Siemens AG is a global powerhouse in electronics and electrical engineering.
 Operating in the fields of automation, digitalization and electrification, Siemens holds leading market positions in all its business areas.

 Within its R&D initiative ‘Future Energy Systems’ Siemens Corporate Technology has build up deep knowledge on macro- and project-level energy system design.
-Special focus is set on the flexibility that sector coupling can provide to
+Special focus is set on the flexibility that sector coupling can provide to multi-modal energy systems.

 Cray as a global leader in supercomputing, through the Cray EMEA Research Lab, will provide the expertise to ensure algorithms perform at scale, when data movement between models becomes the bottleneck, and in upcoming exascale computing systems.
 Cray brings software engineering expertise and close integration with the evolving open standards like MPI, OpenMP and PGAS to the consortium, as well as experience with linear and nonlinear mixed-integer programming.